 Criminal Defense Attorney in Harris County, TX

 Being charged with Federal Human Trafficking is terrifying, with far-reaching consequences impacting your personal life and professional relationships.
 With a single conviction of federal human trafficking, you risk spending the rest of your life in prison.
-If you are not ready to resign yourself to that devastating future, the legal staff at The Gonzalez Law Group, PLLC encourages you to reach out for legal assistance.
-The Gonzalez Law Group, PLLC provides an honest analysis of your case and trustworthy legal advice.
-If you are accused of federal human trafficking, contact The Gonzalez Law Group, PLLC at (832) 530-4070 for a free, confidential consultation.
-The Gonzalez Law Group, PLLC works with clients in Harris County, Parker County, Montgomery County, Liberty County, Brazoria County, and Galveston County.
+If you are not ready to resign yourself to that devastating future, the legal staff at The Gonzalez Law Group encourages you to reach out for legal assistance.
+The Gonzalez Law Group provides an honest analysis of your case and trustworthy legal advice.
+If you are accused of federal human trafficking, contact The Gonzalez Law Group at (832) 530-4070 for a free, confidential consultation.
+We work with clients in Harris County, Parker County, Montgomery County, Liberty County, Brazoria County, and Galveston County, and more.